Notre Dame senior gets prestigious citizenship award

-John Kenny, a senior in Notre Dame’s upper division, earned the prestigious "Good Citizen" award Tuesday, Dec.
-11, from the local chapter of the National Society of the Daughters of the American Revolution.
-Sponsored by the Piety Hill chapter of DAR, located in Birmingham, the Good Citizens Awards and Scholarship Program grants awards for essay writing on an annual basis to area high schoolers on a per-school basis.
+Evan Wells, a senior at Notre Dame Prep, earned the prestigious "Good Citizen" award today for an essay he wrote for the local chapter of the National Society of the Daughters of the American Revolution.
+Sponsored by the Piety Hill chapter of DAR, located in Birmingham, the Good Citizens Awards and Scholarship Program grants awards for essay writing on an annual basis to area high schoolers.

 This annual award recognizes and rewards individuals who possess good citizenship qualities of dependability, service, leadership and patriotism in their homes, schools and communities.

-In addition to receiving a scholarship, pin and a certificate from DAR for his winning essay, Kenny, who earned Eagle Scout status from the Boy Scouts of America nearly a year ago, received his own personal American flag that eventually will be flown over the nation's Capitol on his behalf.
-He now goes on to a statewide DAR competition.
+In addition to receiving a scholarship, pin and a certificate from DAR for his winning essay, Wells, who also is a member of NDP's Model United Nations club and is involved in campus ministry, the National Honor Society, Spanish National Honor Society and the theatre department, received his own personal American flag that eventually will be flown over the nation's Capitol on his behalf.
+He also now goes on to a statewide DAR competition.

 More on the DAR Good Citizens Award and Scholarship Award: